Donate Join the MA Contact Us | Login | Register |

-With a long history of promoting the very best in learning and teaching Mathematics, The Mathematical Association actively engages in consultation and discussion on the issues currently affecting Mathematics education.
+With a long history of promoting the very best in learning and teaching Mathematics, The Mathematical Association actively engages in consultation and discussion on the issues currently affecting Mathematics education through our Teaching Committee.

 We respond professionally and constructively to ministerial announcements and to proposals from the Department for Education, and from bodies concerned with curricula, assessment and training.
 We comment on inquiry reports, academic research findings and reports published by organizations and learned bodies supporting Mathematics in Britain.
 Occasionally, we adopt position papers prompted by discussions amongst ordinary members, and at our committees.